 Make use of those lockable wheels

-Your jogger stroller should have a swivel front wheel that can be locked.
+Your jogger stroller should have a swivel front wheel that can lock.
 Practice before you go anywhere so that you get it right.
 If you’re going for a slow, controlled walk, things should be fine with the swivel going.

 Always check the manufacturing date

-The more recent the date of manufacture on your jogging stroller, the more likely it is in compliance with the latest safety regulations.
-Watch for any recalls too.
+The more recent the date of manufacture on your jogging stroller, the more likely it complies with the latest safety regulations.
+Watch for any recalls, too.
 It helps to tuck the manual away so you can make sure everything stays safe and up to date on the jogging stroller you own.

 Jogger strollers are an excellent choice for active families.
 They allow you to hit the trails and dazzle your little one with the wonders of nature while keeping your health a top priority.